ShambhaviKh/IDS-706_SQL_Guidebook_ShambhaviKhanna/README.md

 ## Dataset used

-A reference Kaggle restaurant dataset was reviewed for structure and logic inspiration.
+A reference Kaggle restaurant dataset was reviewed (https://www.kaggle.com/datasets/haseebindata/restaurant-orders) for structure and logic inspiration.
 However, the tables and data in this project were created manually using the reference as a guide.
 This approach demonstrates how to design and populate relational databases independently while maintaining realistic data patterns.

+---

+## Database Schema

+There are four tables in our restaurant database management system.

+The Orders table acts as the central link, establishing a one-to-many relationship with Customers, MenuItems, and Staff.

+The Orders table is central, as it holds Foreign Keys (FKs) to the other three tables:

+1. Orders.customer_id relates to Customers.customer_id (A customer places an order).

+2. Orders.item_id relates to MenuItems.item_id (The order contains one menu item).

+3. Orders.staff_id relates to Staff.staff_id (A staff member took the order).

+---

 ## SQL Operations and Questions Covered